MichelAtieno/Michel-Atieno-August-2019/README.md

 # By Michel Atieno

-# You can view on https://michelatieno.github.io/Michel-Atieno-August-2019/
+You can view on https://michelatieno.github.io/Michel-Atieno-August-2019/

-## Support and contact details
 Contact me on michelatieno23@gmail.com for any comments, reviews or advice.

 ### MIT License